aksovius/speech-coach/docs/docs/roadmap.md

 ### 👁 Monitoring
 - [x] Basic logging
-- [ ] Loki integration for centralized logs
+- [x] Loki integration for centralized logs
-- [ ] Grafana dashboards for all services
+- [x] Grafana dashboards for all services
-- [ ] Tracing with Jaeger / OpenTelemetry
-- [ ] Metrics with Prometheus + Grafana
+- [x] Metrics with Prometheus + Grafana
 - [ ] Health endpoints for all services

 ### 💵 Monetization